Rule 8.248. Prehearing conference

 Subdivision (d).
 If a prehearing conference is ordered before the due date of the appellant's opening brief, the time to file the brief is not extended but tolled, in order to avoid unwarranted lengthening of the briefing process.
 For example, if the conference is ordered 15 days after the start of the normal 30-day briefing period, the rule simply suspends the running of that period; when the period resumes, the party will not receive an automatic extension of a full 30 days but rather the remaining 15 days of the original briefing period, unless the period is otherwise extended.

-Under subdivision (d) the tolling period continues "until the date [the Court of Appeal] mails notice that the conference is concluded" (italics added).
+Under subdivision (d) the tolling period continues "until the date [the Court of Appeal] sends notice that the conference is concluded" (italics added).
 This provision is intended to accommodate the possibility that the conference may not conclude on the date it begins.

-Whether or not the conference concludes on the date it begins, subdivision (d) requires the Court of Appeal clerk to mail the parties a notice that the conference is concluded.
+Whether or not the conference concludes on the date it begins, subdivision (d) requires the Court of Appeal clerk to send the parties a notice that the conference is concluded.
 This provision is intended to facilitate the calculation of the new briefing due dates.